vbuck/cowml/README.md

-# cowml
+# CowML
-Experience a markup language through the power of the barn animal.
+Experience HTML5 through the power of the cow.